Meghna-Goyal/Dialogue_Segmentation/README.md

-# Dialoguen Segmentation Using Maximum Entropy Approach.
+# Dialoguen Segmentation Using Maximum Entropy Approach

 Detect critical changes in flow of human-machine interaction (Dialogue Segmentation) using Maximum Entropy Approach.